Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 Deep Conversations, Deeper Impact

-"I thought I came here to see monasteries and mountains," she said, as she stirred her soup.
+Over one dinner, Vanndana found herself in a deep conversation with Liza, one of the sisters.
+"I thought I came here to see monasteries and mountains," Liza said as she stirred her soup.
 "But honestly?
-It’s the people here, their warmth, their way of living that has really moved me."
+It is the people here, their warmth, their way of living that has really moved me."

 Living A Day, the ‘Bhutanese’ Style